bictorv/tops20-chaos/README.md

 `GTDOM%` handles the CHaosnet class (3).
 (There are not yet MACRO symbols for the classes.)

 `CHANM%` uses `GTDOM%`, so works.
 See [documentation](doc/CHANM.md).

+Surprisingly, the `TELNET` program of the Panda distribution already handled Chaosnet!

 ### Server programs